UTIs consist of inflammatory infections that can affect any part of your urinary system.

 The inner layer of the bladder has cells that are connected tightly to each other to prevent bacterial invasion.
 This is referred to as the glycosaminoglycan (GAG) layer.
 Instilling hyaluronic acid (HA) and chondroitin sulfate (CS) aims to boost the glycosaminoglycan (GAG) layer on the inner lining of the bladder, restoring the protective layer.
 The instillations are typically given once a week for four weeks and then once monthly for six months.

-Uromune is an immunostimulant vaccine for treating recurrent urinary infections.
+Uromune UK is an immunostimulant UTI vaccine for treating recurrent urinary infections.

 The most common bacteria (Escherichia coli, Klebsiella pneumoniae, Proteus vulgaris and Enterococcus Faecalis) have been inactivated.